Code-Institute-Submissions/MSP1_art_club/README.md

 # Art Club
 A web site designed for the local art community.
-A place to connect, share news and views, meet-ups, and organise an annual exhibition.
+A place to connect, share news and views, meet-ups.
+The site will also act as a repository for 'how-to' articles of interest to members.
+The site will eventually aid the organisation of an annual exhibition for members.

 ## UX